 If you’re not using a kit, you can still try to time sex around ovulation says Dr. G. Thomas Ruiz, OB-GYN at Orange Coast Medical Center.
 If your average cycle length is 30 days, Ruiz says you can expect ovulation to be roughly around day 16 of your cycle.

 How to read an OPK test

 As far as knowing when that test is actually positive, especially if you’re using a test strip OPK, make sure your test line is darker than the control line.
 An OPK will typically turn negative the day after you ovulate, and a negative test will show that control line being a little bit lighter than the control.
-But since most women have some level of LH in their systems, it may never be completely white, but just very faint.

 Testing for ovulation and trying to make a baby can be a very stressful time.
 And sometimes it can make you feel like sex is a chore instead of something fun, intimate, and romantic.
 Thankfully, if you wait to do your marathon run until the day you have a positive test, and the following two days, you won’t be burned out yet and you may be more ready than ever if you’re abstaining.
 Good luck.

 Dr. Sherry Ross, OB-GYN